voteflux/flux/CONSTITUTION.md

 The Leader may resign and appoint a new Leader during the initial 5 year period.

+#### Deputy Leader

+The Deputy Leader is chosen by the Leader for an ongoing appointment.
+The Leader may revoke the position of the Deputy Leader at their discretion.

 ### Administration

 #### Decision Making